LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/conditional-rendering/index.md

 ---
 TODO: link to conditionals chapter in JS

 React components may need to display different things depending on certain conditions.
 This is called **Conditional Rendering**.
 Conditional rendering allows you to change the output with logical operators.
-Many use the same syntax you learned in earlier in the course, such as `if` statements and the logical `&&` operator.
-You will also learn how to use the ternary operator.
+This includes `if`, `if/else`, logical AND (`&&`) operator, and the ternary operator.

 ## `if` statements